Extracting perfect GHZ states from imperfect weighted graph states via entanglement concentration: Kraus operators

 \section{Kraus operators}

 In this section, we present the Kraus operators of our entanglement concentration protocol.
-The elementary operation in our entanglement concentration protocol is the single-qubit measurement $\hat{M}_\phi$ on the middle qubit in a 3-qubit uniform WGS.
+The elementary operation in our protocol is the single-qubit measurement $\hat{M}_\phi$ on the middle qubit in a 3-qubit uniform linear WGS.